oayres/babel-plugin-react-ssr/README.md

 ## Overview

 A babel plugin to do the hidden dirty work for react-ssr.
-It is _strongly advised_ you use this babel plugin alongside `react-ssr` to acheive seamless server-side rendering.
+You **must** currently use this plugin to acheive seamless server-side rendering, but you could probably manually do the steps this plugin does for you if you wish.
 This plugin will find every React component during transpilation and do the following:

 - Add a static `_ssrWaitsFor` array